lambdaclass/concrete/ROADMAP.md

 discharged, including a real `eval_while_count` loop obligation, rather than imagined ones.
 See the build order in `docs/PROOF_LADDER.md`.

-Done when: one flagship uses source contracts as the primary proof surface, and each contract is classified as proved, enforced, assumed, missing, blocked, or solver-assisted.

-**Status (2026-06-03).** The contract surface is no longer aspirational:
-`spec fn`, `#[ensures]`, `#[requires]`, call-site obligations, `bv_decide` classification, `#[invariant]`/`#[variant]`, generated loop VC shapes, kernel-checked `omega` discharge for the easy loop VCs, `ghost`, the contracts guide, and `concrete prove` v1 have shipped.
-The remaining work in this phase is the first flagship retrofit: make `constant_time_tag` use source contracts as its primary proof surface while keeping its constant-time claim as a separate audit/security evidence layer.

-1. Add LL(1)-safe function attributes:
-   `#[requires(...)]` and `#[ensures(...)]`.
-2. Restrict v1 contract expressions to proof-friendly expressions: parameters, `result`, literals, comparisons, boolean operators, simple arithmetic, fixed array lengths, and named pure predicates where explicitly supported.
-3. Keep the contract surface deliberately boring: attributes, ghost values, `assert`, and `assume` only.
-No tactics in `.con`, no embedded theorem language, no dependent-programming sublanguage, and no clever contract DSL that makes ordinary code feel abstract before it is auditable.
-4. Add a contract design fixture corpus before implementation: straight-line `ch`, bounds-only `get16`, loop-shaped `ct_compare`, and an HMAC-style `ensures result == spec(...)` example.
-These fixtures define the expected parse, Core, VC, and audit shapes before the parser/compiler work hardens them.
-5. Store source contracts through Parse/Resolve/Check/Core and report them with source spans.
-6. Generate verification-condition seeds for each source contract: caller-side preconditions, callee-side postconditions, and assumptions needed by the expression language.
-7. Add `--report contracts` with evidence statuses and links to generated obligations and VC ids.
-8. Connect contracts to the proof registry: a theorem can discharge a specific source contract id.
-9. Map existing proof-registry entries to generated source-contract obligations where possible, so current Lean theorems migrate forward instead of being discarded when contracts become the primary proof surface.
-(The registry's eventual retirement is a Phase 3 proof-authoring item, gated on `concrete prove`.)
+Done when: the source-contract path is hardened beyond the first flagship: negative cases are covered, diagnostics are actionable, source-contract soundness obligations are named in the compiler-soundness bridge, and HMAC retrofit is explicitly queued behind proof-link migration.

-10. Add contract negative examples: unmet precondition at call site, missing postcondition proof, weakened postcondition, invalid contract expression.
+1. Add contract negative examples: unmet precondition at call site, missing postcondition proof, weakened postcondition, invalid contract expression, invalid invariant preservation, duplicate source/JSON proof links, and invalid proof-link attributes.
-11. Add proof-only source forms:
-   `ghost let`, `assert`, and `assume`. `ghost` erases before codegen;
+2. Finish the `assert` / `assume` trapdoor discipline everywhere it appears:
-   `assert` creates an obligation; `assume` is a tainted, audit-loud assumption, never a proof.
+   `assert` creates an obligation; `assume` is tainted, audit-loud, gate-forbiddable, and never reported as proof.
-12. Add loop attributes:
-   `#[invariant(...)]` and `#[variant(...)]`.
-13. Generate loop-invariant obligations: initialization, preservation, variant decrease, and exit-implies-postcondition.
-14. Add source contract soundness work to the compiler soundness bridge: parsing preserves meaning, generated obligations correspond to contract semantics, discharged obligations imply the advertised contract claim.
-15. Add contract diagnostics that explain whether the failure is caller-side precondition, callee-side postcondition, loop invariant initialization, invariant preservation, or variant decrease.
+3. Improve contract diagnostics: explain whether the failure is caller-side precondition, callee-side postcondition, partial postcondition, loop invariant initialization, invariant preservation, variant decrease, bad proof link, or stale proof.
-16. Add contract stability rules: weakening a precondition, strengthening a postcondition, or changing a public invariant is a semantic API change.
+4. Add contract stability rules: weakening a precondition, strengthening a postcondition, or changing a public invariant is a semantic API change.
-17. Add one contract-bearing flagship retrofit after the machinery is real:
-    `constant_time_tag` first, then `hmac_sha256` only after the smaller retrofit proves the workflow.
-    - **Immediate order:** prove the different-tag direction (`a != b -> ct_compare(a,b) = 0`), upgrade the inline `#[ensures]` to
-      full `proved_by_lean`, refresh audit/snapshots, and add a stale/missing
-      regression for editing the compare body.
-    - **Chosen scope for `constant_time_tag`.** Use layered evidence, not one overloaded claim.
-The source contract proves value semantics; the constant-time shape remains a structural audit/profile claim; machine timing remains an explicit trusted assumption.
-    - Add an inline postcondition first, not a new named `contract SameTag` syntax.
-Example shape:
-      `#[ensures((a == b && result == 1) || (a != b && result == 0))]`.
-      Named contract declarations can be revisited only if reuse demands them.
-    - Current proof coverage is intentionally partial: the same-tag direction (`a == b -> result == 1`) is already `proved_by_lean`; the different-tag direction (`a != b -> result == 0`) is a planned Lean theorem.
-The audit must show the full postcondition as not fully discharged until that theorem lands.
-    - Loop arithmetic leaves should discharge through kernel decision procedures where possible; operational preservation stays linked to Lean when it needs evaluator/loop reasoning.
-    - `concrete prove` should expose the remaining obligation rather than hiding it.
+5. Add source contract soundness work to the compiler soundness bridge: parsing preserves meaning, generated obligations correspond to contract semantics, discharged obligations imply the advertised contract claim, and source proof links imply the same claim class as their generated registry entry.
+6. Add `hmac_sha256` source-contract retrofit only after proof-link migration and `concrete prove` examples make the small proof path routine.
+Do not start by moving the HMAC chain; use it as the late regression anchor for the mature source-link path.

 ## Phase 2: Verification Conditions And SMT Assistance